GeoscienceAustralia/dea-burn-severity/README.md

 URL, or `s3://` URI—via `--config` to override any value.
 CLI flags continue to override both the bundled and external configuration values.
 The YAML holds every CLI option (e.g. `polygons`, `output_dir`, S3 settings), so supplying an external config alone is often enough to run the pipeline.
+Boolean CLI overrides accept `true`/`false`.

 ## Docker